tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 — I know what they said.

 I scoffed.
 What was wrong with people these days?
 Who would kill a poor dog?
+They were all going crazy.
 I refused, I couldn't kill a dog just because someone recorded a stupid prank.

 — No, ma'am, we are a 'no-kill' shelter.
 Your Rocky is going to be fine, I swear.